pgpainless/sop-java/external-sop/README.md

 This SOP object can now be used as usual (see [here](../sop-java/README.md)).

+Keep in mind the license of the external SOP binary when integrating one with your project!

 Some SOP binaries might require additional configuration, e.g. a Java based SOP might need to know which JAVA_HOME to use.
 For this purpose, additional environment variables can be passed in using a `Properties` object: